MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/portcls-registry-power-settings.md

 ---
 title: PortCls Registry Power Settings
-description: This topic explains the PortCls registry power settings for Windows 8. ms.date: 04/20/2017
+description: This topic explains the PortCls registry power settings for Windows. ms.date: 09/29/2022
 ---

 # PortCls Registry Power Settings

-This topic explains the PortCls registry power settings for Windows 8.
+This topic explains the PortCls registry power settings.

-In Windows 8, (PortCls) miniport drivers can use registry values in the driver’s registry key to do the following:
+In Windows, (PortCls) miniport drivers can use registry values in the driver’s registry key to do the following:

 - Determine whether or not PortCls enables idle power management

 - Determine the idle timeout values for battery conservation mode, versus high performance mode

-By default, Windows 8 has power settings that PortCls uses to determine whether to register for "device idle" detection with the power manager, when the runtime power framework indicates that power is no longer required.
+By default, Windows has power settings that PortCls uses to determine whether to register for "device idle" detection with the power manager, when the runtime power framework indicates that power is no longer required.
 The parameters that are used to describe the power setting profile are defined as follows.

 <table>
 <colgroup>